 Western Springs Recycling Collection Guidelines

-Please read and become familiar with the acceptable and unacceptable items for recycling and how to sort the items for collection in Western Springs.
-Find these guidelines in the Household Waste, Recycling and Yard Waste Reference Guide.
+Please read and become familiar with the acceptable and unacceptable items for single stream recycling collection in Western Springs.
+Learn more in this flyer on Single Stream Recycling.

 Compact Fluorescent Lamps

 Compact fluorescent lamps (CFLs) are small fluorescent bulbs that use 75% less energy than traditional incandescent bulbs and last up to 10 times longer.
-CFLs contain a small amount of mercury, which poses no risk, but should be disposed of at a special collection site.
-Search for CFL collection sites at Earth911; however, please call the site to verify that it is collecting CFL's.
+CFLs contain a small amount of mercury and should be disposed of at a special collection site.
+Search for CFL collection sites at Earth911; however, please call the site to verify that it is collecting CFLs.

 For more information regarding the disposal of electronic waste (e-waste), including facilities and businesses that offer electronics recycling services, please visit the Illinois Environmental Protection Agency's website at http://www.epa.state.il.us/land/electronic-waste-recycling/index.html.

 Household Hazardous Waste